Accessing an appointment and what to expect:

 What can I expect from a 1-1 appointment?

 You may be offered a 1-1 appointment with a Counsellor, a Mental Health Practitioner, a Social Prescriber or a Triage Support Practitioner.
 All staff will give you time and will listen very carefully to your needs.
-The support or intervention that you are offered will depend on the skill set of the practitioner you are working with.
+The support that you are offered will depend on the skill set of the practitioner you are working with.
 You are very much part of this process.
 We aim to collaborate with you and help you start a journey towards a more positive university experience.
 More information can be found here: How we can help

 How many sessions can I have and how often will I be seen?